swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 **Save** your edited file   File -> Save

-For your changes to take effect, you need to open a new shell
+**IMPT**: For your changes to take effect, you need to open a new shell

 ### grin